 Inside/Outside– It is handy to have a slipper that you can wear outside for brief periods without ruining them.
 If you are in the habit of wearing your slippers outdoors, you may want to look for a style with a rubber sole.
 If the sole is thick enough, you should be able to wear it outside even if the ground is wet or snowy without ruining the footwear.
 Slippers aren’t going to have waterproof fabric, so you won’t wear them out if it is raining or super wet.

-Style – There are a lot of different styles of slippers to choose from including moccasin, mules, bootie, slide-on scuffs or open back, sock styles, and clogs.
-The most popular styles tend to be moccasins, which are great for keeping warm and usually have a thick enough sole to be worn outdoors briefly.
+Style – There are many different styles of slippers to choose from, including moccasin, mules, bootie, slide-on scuffs or open back, sock styles, and clogs.
+The most popular styles tend to be moccasins, which are great for keeping warm and usually have a thick enough sole to briefly be worn outdoors.
 Slide-on styles with an open back are also trendy since they are easy to get on and off and are very comfortable.

 Material– One of the most critical aspects of finding a comfortable slipper is finding the right material.
-If your feet get very warm, you may want to look for a slipper that is made of a cotton blend, as it will be more breathable than other material.
+If your feet get hot, you may want to look for a slipper made of a cotton blend, as it will be more breathable than other material.
 They are also usually inexpensive and easy to clean.
 Leather and suede are in demand choices for slippers, as they are durable and warm, although they tend to cost more than synthetic materials.
-Sheepskin is one of the most popular and expensive options in a quality slipper; it is known for being warm comfortable and durable.
+Sheepskin is one of the most popular and expensive options in a quality slipper; it is known for being warm, comfortable, and durable.

 Sole -Depending on when and where you will be wearing your slippers, you may want to consider how thick the sole is, as well as whether it is rubber or cushioned foam.
 You may also want to look at the grip on the bottom of the footwear to make sure there is no chance of slipping.
 If you get a product from a cheaper brand, you may have to worry about soles leaving marks on your floors.

-Lining– For those who want something hot, a shearling lining is one of the best options, it is super warm and is also a natural wicking material so it will draw moisture away from your feet, so they don’t feel sweaty.
+Lining– For those who want something hot, a shearling lining is one of the best options; it is a super warm and natural wicking material to draw moisture away from your feet, so they don’t feel sweaty.
 Fleece is also a great lining to look for, as it will be warm and usually easy to clean.